Qingdao: Marine

-By 2011, the port had become the world’s sixth-busiest by Total Cargo Volume, having handled 372,000,000 t of cargo in that year.
+By 2011, the port had become the world's sixth-busiest by Total Cargo Volume, having handled 372,000,000 t of cargo in that year.
 As of 2016, it was the 8th in the world in terms of TEUs (Twenty Foot Equivalent Units).

 The Orient Ferry connects Qingdao with Shimonoseki, Japan.
 There are two ferry lines connecting Qingdao with South Korea.
 The New Golden Bridge II operates between Qingdao and Incheon, and the Blue Sea Ferry operates between Qingdao and Gunsan.

 Qingdao port also includes a number of large adjacent ports including Dongjiakou.

 Aviation

 Qingdao Jiaodong International Airport, located 39 km away from the city center, is served by 13 domestic and international airlines that operate 94 routes, 12 of which are international and regional.
 The airport opened on August 12, 2021, as a replacement for Qingdao Liuting International Airport.

 Intercity rail

 Qingdao's railway development picked up during the late 1990s.
-It is at the start of the Jiaoji Railway.
+It is at the start of the Jinan–Qingdao high-speed railway, the Qingdao–Jinan passenger railway and the original Qingdao–Jinan railway.
 Qingdao's city proper has some major railway stations, including Qingdao railway station, Cangkou railway station, Dagang railway station and Qingdao North railway station.
 Sifang railway station is now closed to passengers.

-D and G series high-speed trains travel on the Jiaoji High Speed Railway and reach speeds of 300 km/h on the Jinan-Qingdao Section.
+D and G series high-speed trains travel on the Jinan–Qingdao high-speed railway and reach speeds of 300 km/h on the Jinan-Qingdao Section.
 Services go to Beijing, Shanghai, Hefei, Jinan and Tianjin.
 The fastest train between Qingdao and Beijing is G206 / G205, which takes 2 hours and 58 minutes.

 Domestic rail lines connect Qingdao with many cities in China, including Beijing, Lanzhou, Chengdu, Xi'an, Zhengzhou, Jinan and Jining.